BlogGuides & TipsPractical Information

 OptionBest ForCost RangeNotes

-Grand Taxi Short inter-city routes 15–80 MAD Shared taxis departing when full.
+Grand Taxi Short inter-city routes 15–80 MAD Shared taxis that depart when all six seats are full.
 Faster than buses for shorter hops.
+Agree your share of the fare before getting in.

 🎒